-Selling a home is almost always a good thing - it means moving on to a property with better space, finally getting that dream house, and maybe even making a lot of money in the process.
-When it comes time to make the decision to sell, estimating how much profit you can make typically has a large influence over the asking price that's determined.
-Yet the concepts of asking price and selling price can be more complex than just picking a number.
+Selling a Nashville home is almost always a good thing - it means moving on to a property with better space, finally getting that dream house, and maybe even making a lot of money in the process.
+When it comes time to decide to sell, estimating how much profit you can make typically has a large influence over the asking price that's determined.
+Yet, the concepts of asking price and selling price can be more complex than just picking a number.
 Let's find out why.

 Creating A Plan

-The asking price of a home is more important than people might realize; not only does it determine a baseline for who might be interested in the home, but more importantly it sends a message about the home's value and worth.
-Also referred to as the listing price, this number should be carefully calculated in order to have a successful sale.
+The asking price of a home is more important than people might realize; not only does it determine a baseline for who might be interested in the home, but more importantly, it sends a message about the home's value and worth.
+Also referred to as the listing price, this number should be carefully calculated to have a successful sale.

 So how exactly does one create an accurate asking price?
-Usually homeowners work with a real estate agent to talk about their desires and come up with a rough idea of a number.
-The agent will then pull information from the neighborhood to see what similar homes have sold for in the recent past.
+Usually, homeowners work with a real estate agent to talk about their desires and develop a rough idea of a number.
+The agent will then pull information from the neighborhood to see what similar homes have sold in the recent past.
 They will also examine what's currently on the market and create an analysis of what's trending in any market, be it Gallatin or elsewhere.

-Called comparables, or comps, this is a great way to get an idea of how much a home could realistically sell for, but homeowners should be aware that it's not a guarantee.
-An asking price is just that - the number you're asking for, but not requiring.
-It sets the stage for negotiations to take place, and sometimes buyers might come in with a number that's higher or lower than asking.
+Called comparables, or comps, this is a great way to understand how much a home could realistically sell for, but homeowners should be aware that it's not a guarantee.
+An asking price is just that - the number you're asking for but not requiring.
+It sets the stage for negotiations to occur, and sometimes buyers might come in with a number that's higher or lower than asking.

 Evaluating The Selling Price